Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: MACHINE LEARNING SETUP

 \section{MACHINE LEARNING SETUP}

 Galaxies are categorized into diverse populations, each characterized by distinct attributes.
-Among these classifications, galaxies are differentiated into central and satellite categories, reflecting their positional dynamics within cosmic structures.
-Furthermore, galaxies are distinguished based on their stellar activity, identified as Star-Forming (SF) or Quiescent (Q) galaxies.
-This bifurcation enables the creation of four specific subgroups: Central-SF, Central-Q, Satellite-SF, and Satellite-Q. As highlighted in \autoref{sec:Intro}, existing Machine Learning (ML) frameworks have predominantly focused on analyzing the Central-SF subgroup or if fitting anything, have struggled to distinguish between these groups effectively.
+Among these classifications, galaxies are differentiated into central and satellite categories, reflecting their positions in cosmic structures.
+Furthermore, galaxies are distinguished based on their stellar activity, identified as SF or Q. This bifurcation enables the creation of four specific subgroups: Central-SF, Central-Q, Satellite-SF, and Satellite-Q. As highlighted in \autoref{sec:Intro}, existing ML frameworks have predominantly focused on analyzing the Central-SF subgroup or, if fitting anything else, have struggled to distinguish between these groups effectively.

 In the {\sc Caesar} catalog, the galaxy with the highest stellar mass ($M_*$) within a halo is designated as the central galaxy, while all remaining galaxies are classified as satellites.
-This delineation allows for the straightforward categorization into central and satellite sub-populations.
-To differentiate between Star-Forming (SF) and Quiescent (Q) galaxies, we adhere to the methodology outlined in \cite{10.1093/mnras/staa234}, employing a Machine Learning (ML) classifier for this purpose.
-However, unlike them, we train our classifiers on the sSFR boundaries taken from \citep{dave2019simba} as:
+This delineation allows for a straightforward categorization into central and satellite sub-populations.
+To differentiate between SF and Q galaxies, we follow the methodology outlined in \cite{10.1093/mnras/staa234}, employing an ML classifier for this purpose.
+However, unlike them, we train our classifiers on the sSFR boundaries taken from \cite{dave2019simba} as:

-Where z is the redshift.
+where $z$ is the redshift.
 Subsequently, we train the ML classifier on this boundary based on the halo's attributes at redshifts 0, 1, and 2.
-This approach has enabled us to automate the identification of central/satellite and SF/Q galaxies from a collection of halos, complete with recognized subhalos.
-Consequently, the classification of galaxies into the four distinct subgroups is seamlessly integrated into our pipeline.
+This approach enables us to automate the identification of central/satellite and SF/Q galaxies from a collection of halos with recognized subhalos.
+Consequently, the classification of galaxies into four distinct subgroups is seamlessly integrated into our pipeline.